 How does hearing loss occur?

-- Arthritis of the middle ear bones, which sometimes occurs with aging.
+- Arthritis affecting the middle ear bones, often associated with aging.

-A loss in your hearing can be devastating to your ear anatomy, depending on how severe it is.
-But most of the time decreased hearing can be treated with a hearing aid.
-It can be embarrassing to be unable to hear well.
-Beltone hearing aids can improve your life by bringing back the beauty of sound, the ease of communication that normal hearing allows.
+Beltone hearing aids can improve your life by bringing back the beauty of sound and the ease of communication that normal hearing allows.
 It may be time to look into getting back into your life with an assist from a reliable hearing aid such as Beltone.
-Contact Beltone Tristate at 888-685-0975, or schedule your free hearing test with us today!
+Schedule your free hearing test with us today!